han190/PE-Fortran/README.md

 pip install fypp
 ```

-## Compiling and executing the program
+## Compiling and executing this project :hammer:

-To compile and execute the project,
+To compile and execute this project,

 ```shell
 make
 make install
 ```

-To clean all generated files,
+To remove all generated files,

 ```shell
 make clean
 ```

-## A todo list
+## A todo list :dart:

 Here is what I plan to do in the future.
 (Not likely to be done recently cuz I am kinda busy...)